BobbyWibowo/Lightbringer/FAQ.md

 - `Error: Cannot find module './docs'`
 > This is a bug with `mathjs` module, though it's still unclear whether it's caused by `yarn` or the module itself.
 To solve this, you'll have to download the files in `https://github.com/josdejong/mathjs/tree/4e1142a1/lib/expression/docs`.
 You can use [this tool](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/josdejong/mathjs/tree/4e1142a1/lib/expression/docs) to download them.
 Once you have downloaded the archived file, extract its content to `.../Lightbringer/node_modules/mathjs/lib/expression/docs`.
+>
+> **NOTE:** This issue seemed to be caused by `yarn clean`.
+By default it would get rid of `docs` in modules.
+Usually it would work just fine, but `mathjs` module required some files in its `docs` directory.
+If you had not run `yarn clean`, you would not encounter this issue.
+But if you had run it, try to delete `.yarnclean` file in the bot's root directory.

 - `TRACKER : error TRK0005: Failed to locate: "CL.exe".
 The system cannot find the file specified. [...\Lightbringer\node_modules\leveldown\deps\snappy\snappy.vcxproj]`
 > This issue happens on Windows when you haven't configured the required tools for `node-gyp` module.
 Please refer to [this page](https://github.com/nodejs/node-gyp#on-windows) for more information about what you have to prepare beforehand.